-All staff that use PCs for long periods must complete the Workstation Self-Assessment Checklist and return it to the Health & Safety co-ordinator who is the nominated DSE Assessor.
+All staff that use PCs for long periods must complete the 'DSE Assessment Checklist' and return to the School Business Manager who is the nominated DSE Assessor.
 An audit of all staff has been undertaken to identify those staff who would be considered as DSE 'users'.
-A list of these staff is contained in Appendix A. DSE 'users' are entitled, if they wish to an eyesight test, particularly if they are experiencing visual difficulties associated with the use of DSE, and if they request it.
+A list of these staff is contained in Appendix 1.
+DSE 'users' are entitled, if they wish to an eyesight test, particularly if they are experiencing visual difficulties associated with the use of DSE, and if they request it.